islami00/chocolate-front-end/polkadot-apac-hackathon/auth-server/README.md

 # Notes on implemented parts

-Only username/password signup/signin were implemented, and csrf policies require a https connection for testing. hence why the effects of login are not seen in the video.
+Only the username/password signup/signin were implemented on the api, and csrf policies require a https connection for polling the server from the ui. hence why the effects of login are not seen in the video.
 Same goes for the gallery page whose designs were completed and showcased although data hasn't been wired up to it.
+The build folder is included.

 ## Further resources and notes: